wangzhaoning/add-local-jar-maven-plugin/README.md

 in terminal execute:
 `mvn org.wzn.plugin:add-local-jar-maven-plugin:1.0-SNAPSHOT:wzn-plugin`

-in screen, will give you result about your local jar that success add in .m2
+the terminal will give you result about your local jar that success add in .m2

 for example: